barichardson/3D-prints/DoomCube-Mods/Custom 350 silicone heater/README.md

 # Custom 350 Silicone Bed Heater

 DXF file to order custom silicone buildplate heater from Keenovo for 350mm voron v2.4.
-This modification has full buildplate coverage and is designed for use with Mandala Roseworks outriggers moved to the outside edges of the buildplate.
+This heater has full buildplate coverage and is designed for use with Mandala Roseworks outriggers moved to the outside edges of the buildplate.
 [Place custom heater order here](https://www.keenovo.com/design/flexible-heaters.html)

 Requirements: